- Selected Works —

 [READ]“Città: rammendare le coscienze” Archphoto

-[READ]Parasite 2.0 is a design and research studio based in Milan.
-Founded in 2010 by Stefano Colombo, Eugenio Cosentino and Luca Marullo Viola, they investigate the status of human habitats, acting within a hybrid of architecture, design, and scenography.
+[READ]Parasite 2.0 is an architecture, design and research studio based in Milan, founded in 2010 by Stefano Colombo, Eugenio Cosentino and Luca Marullo Viola.

 –